Jessicavazm/t1w9-python-practise/README.md

 ## Dry Coding
 - Don't repeat yourself.

-## Types of data in Python
+## Basic Data types
 - INT: Whole numbers
 - FLOAT: Decimal Numbers
 - STRING: set of letters, special characters, symbols and even numbers if they are placed between double quotation.
 - BOOLEAN: Data type that can only have a TRUE or False value, often used with comparisons operands, logical operators.

-- List can contain different data types in one variable.
-To create list use []
+## Advanced data types

+### List []
+- Syntax: list_name = [item1, item2, item3, ...]
+- A list is an ordered collection of items that can be of different types.
+- Mutable and it can contain repetitive items.
-- Matrix can contains lists inside lists = 2 dimensions (nested loops are good for running multi-dimensional lists)
+- Matrix can contains lists inside list = 2 dimensions (nested loops are good for running multi-dimensional lists)

+### Tuples ()
+- Syntax: list_name = (item1, item2, item3, ...)
+- Ordered collection of items that can be of different types similar to lists but IMMUTABLE.

+### Dictionary {}
+- Syntax: dict_name = {key1: value1, key2: value2, ...}
+- Collection of KEY-VALUE pairs.
+Each key-value is unique.
+- Unordered
+- Mutable

+### Sets
+- Syntax: set_name = {item1, item2, item3, ...}
+- Unordered
+- Unique elements
+- Mutable
+- Sets operations:
+    - Union: Add sets together
+    - Intersection: Common value
+    - Difference: Elements in first set but not in second set.

 ## Operators

-## Comparison Operators
+### Comparison Operators
 - Compare two operands and results in boolean value.
 == Equality operator
 > Greater than operator